otaku-ctrl/great-books-global-canon/README.md

 Mortimer Adler and Robert Maynard Hutchins were right that there are great books and that they are for everyone.
 It's just that their execution was inadequate and incomplete even; the project they began deserves to be finished properly.
 My attempt at which is by no means final or definitive — rather, this is the first true and real attempt at compiling a curation of great books from the whole world, no matter how flawed it may be.

-*Readers wanting a plain listing of all 536 canonical entries without annotations, commentary, or apparatus will find a complete index of works in the 'TL;DR.md' file.*
+*Readers wanting a plain listing of all 536 canonical entries without annotations, commentary, or apparatus will find a complete index of works in the 'TL;DR' file.*

 ---